ra-libs/nestjs-packages/libs/sns/README.md

 - AWS_REGION

-In your specific service inject the GrowthbookService as follow:
+In your specific service inject the SNSService as follow:

 ```ts
 import { SNSService } from '@will-bank/sns';